When Rigidity Hurts: Soft Consistency Regularization for Probabilistic Hierarchical Time Series Forecasting: Experiments

-Next, we look at the performance of all models across each level of hierarchy.
-We compared the performance of \model with best performing baselines \hiere and \sharq for all datasets. \model significantly outperforms the best baselines.
-At the leaf nodes, which contains most data, \model outperforms best baselines by 7\% in \wiki to 100\% in \fbsymp.
-For the top node of time-series the performance improvement is largest at 35\% (\wiki) to 962\% (\fbsymp).
-We show detailed results in Appendix. \model also performs better than the variants in most higher levels of hierarchy and its performance is comparable to the best variant (\finetune and \pglobal) at leaf nodes as well. \nocoherent performs most poorly compared to all variant and \model proving that Distributional Coherency Loss is a very important contributor for consistent performance across the hierarchy in all datasets.
+\paragraph{Performance across the hierarchy (Q2)} Next, we look at the performance of all models across each level of the hierarchy.
+We compared the performance of \model with best-performing baselines \hiere and \sharq for all datasets. \model significantly outperforms the best baselines both in terms of accuracy and calibration.
+The performance improvement is consistent across all levels of the hierarchy in most of the benchmarks.
+We show detailed results in the Appendix.
+This shows that the model effectively leverages hierarchical relations across all nodes to provide significantly more accurate and calibrated forecasts across the hierarchy.